iterative/dvc.org/static/docs/tutorial/sharing-data.md

     (2/9): [##########               ] 34% 5f/42ecd9a121b4382cd6510534533ec3
 ```

-The command does not push all the caches but the only caches for data files that
+The command does not push all the caches but only caches for data files that
-belongs to the current repository workspace.
+belong to the current repository workspace.

 For example, in this tutorial 16 data files were created and only 9 will be
 pushed because the rest of the data files belong to different branches like